 For the Topping:

-3 oranges, segmented (this means all the pith and membrane removed, if you have ever segmented an orange then check out YouTube for lots of useful ‘How to’ videos)
+3 oranges, segmented (this means all the pith and membrane removed, if you have never segmented an orange then check out YouTube for lots of useful ‘How to’ videos)

-50g pistachios, lightly roasted in the oven at for 5 minutes at 180 degrees Celsius and cut into slivers
+50g pistachios, lightly roasted in the oven for 5 minutes at 180 degrees Celsius and roughly chopped

 Firstly make the St Clement’s Curd, you can make this up to a week in advance ready for pavlova assembly on the day.